 Supporting local farmers is key to everything that we do.
 It’s an important part of our family values that we enjoy lasting relationships with our local farmers and their families.
 They go the extra mile in caring for their livestock, to help create the richest and creamiest milk.

-All our milk is sourced within a 30-mile radius of the creamery, as well as all our farms being Red Tractor certified.
+All our milk is sourced within a within Cornwall, as well as all our farms being Red Tractor certified.
 Our farmers work to our Rodda’s bespoke farm assurance, which goes above and beyond industry requirements.

 Whilst we know some people feel passionately about not using plastic, unfortunately, at the moment, the plastic we use is currently the most suitable material that can withstand the heat of our ovens, whilst also ensuring every pot of your cream is kept fresh and safe.